MirrorNetworking/Mirror/doc/Articles/Guides/Communications/RemoteActions.md

 ## ClientRpc Calls

 ClientRpc calls are sent from objects on the server to objects on clients.
 They can be sent from any server object with a NetworkIdentity that has been spawned.
 Since the server has authority, then there no security issues with server objects being able to send these calls.
-To make a function into a ClientRpc call, add the [ClientRpc] custom attribute to it, and add the “Rpc” prefix.
+To make a function into a ClientRpc call, add the [ClientRpc] custom attribute to it.
 This function will now be run on clients when it is called on the server.
 Any parameters of [allowed data type](../DataTypes.md) will automatically be passed to the clients with the ClientRpc call..

-ClientRpc functions must have the prefix “Rpc” and cannot be static.
-This is a hint when reading code that calls the method - this function is special and is not invoked locally like a normal function.
+ClientRpc functions cannot be static.
+They must return `void`

 ClientRpc messages are only sent to observers of an object according to its [Network Visibility](../Visibility.md).
 Player objects are always obeservers of themselves.
 In some cases, you may want to exclude the owner client when calling a ClientRpc.
 This is done with the `excludeOwner` option: `[ClientRpc(excludeOwner = true)]`.